ghchinoy/eldamo-build/README.md

 #### Build with Google Cloud Platform's Cloud Build

-One can also build an image on the Google Cloud build service, Cloud Build, using the included cloudbuild.yaml and optionally provide an Eldamo version number as a Cloud Build substitution.
-The default version is 0.7.9.
+One can also build an image on the Google Cloud build service, [Cloud Build](https://cloud.google.com/build), using the included cloudbuild.yaml and optionally provide an Eldamo version number as a Cloud Build substitution.
+The default version is 0.8.0.

 ```
-gcloud builds submit --config=cloudbuild.yaml --substitutions=_ELDAMO_VERSION=0.7.9
+gcloud builds submit --config=cloudbuild.yaml --substitutions=_ELDAMO_VERSION=0.8.0
 ```

 ### Run Gradle Directly